An unusual bifurcation scenario in a stably stratified, valley-shaped enclosure heated from below

-The second eigenmode, shown in Figures \ref{fig:eigenmodes}c and 2d, consists of two identical, counter-rotating main circulations on each side of the valley center.
-The buoyancy profile, Figure \ref{fig:eigenmodes}d, shows that the direction of the two central circulations is downslope, which can be seen through the high temperature in the center of the valley.
+The second eigenmode, shown in Figures \ref{fig:eigenmodes}(c) and \ref{fig:eigenmodes}(d), consists of two identical, counter-rotating main circulations on each side of the valley center.
+The buoyancy profile, Figure \ref{fig:eigenmodes}(d), shows that the direction of the two dominant circulations is downslope, which can be seen through the high temperature in the center of the valley.
 This suggests that the eigenmode exists in both upslope and downslope configurations.
-While the emergence of two possible states from a given eigenmode is not surprising, we note here that the downslope configuration represents flow traveling down the heated bottom walls, which is a counter-intuitive state that would not be able to be discovered without performing modal stability analysis on the quiescent, pure conduction base state.
+This is further supported by the fact that we find no additional unstable eigenvalues from our LSA.
+While the emergence of two possible states from a given eigenmode is not surprising, we note here that the downslope configuration represents flow traveling down the heated bottom walls, which is a counter-intuitive state that would not be discovered without performing modal stability analysis on the quiescent, pure conduction base state.
 Because this eigenmode is characterized by two circulations of equal strength in the center of the valley, we refer to this eigenmode as the dual-circulation eigenmode.
-Similar to the central-circulation, this eigenmode also satisfies a symmetry of reflection about the $y$ axis, although differs from the one previously defined.
-The symmetry can be defined by the transformation:
+This eigenmode also satisfies a symmetry of reflection about the $y$ axis, which can be defined by the transformation:

 The dual-circulation eigenmode is invariant under the transformation $\mathcal{C}_2$, and thus we say it is symmetric with respect to $\mathcal{C}_2$, or $\mathcal{C}_2$-symmetric in short.
-Unlike the $\mathcal{C}_1$ transformation, it can be shown that both the linearized and full N-S equations and boundary conditions are invariant under the $\mathcal{C}_2$ transformation.
+It can be shown that both the linearized and full N-S equations and boundary conditions are invariant under the $\mathcal{C}_2$ transformation.
 In other words, for any flow state in the valley $\mathbf{u}$, the transformed flow $\mathcal{C}_2(\mathbf{u})$ is also a solution.
 We also note that the action of this transformation creates a mirror image of the original flow state reflected about the vertical axis.
 Thus the symmetry of the dual-circulation eigenmode is only possible due to the symmetry of our valley geometry.